gcassel/Modular-Organizing-Terminology/compound-terms/project-minor-decision-authorization.md

 #### Definition

-When applicable, this must be defined as a specific dollar limit which all Project Stewards support for minor internal decisions which directly support that Project.
+When applicable, this must be defined as a specific dollar limit which all Project Stewards support for minor internal decisions which directly support that Project.  ("Internal decisions" means decisions made by mutually recognized teammates, including any and all Stewards.)

+#### Notes

 If a Project uses a petty cash system, then the Project Minor Decision Authorization should be equal to the petty cash withdrawal limit.